sylvaticus/DICEModel.jl/README.md

 The output (results) or `run_rice` is a named tuple.
 Use `keys(results)` to find the available information (or just look at the source code) and `results.VARIABLEX` to obtain the values.

-A summary of the main results is available [on this page](https://sylvaticus.github.io/DICEModel.jl/dev/results.html).
+A summary of the main results od DICE2023 is available [on this page](https://sylvaticus.github.io/DICEModel.jl/dev/results.html).

 ## Example